 All About Pepper Face

-Variegated peperomia, sometimes called pepper face, originates from Mexico down to northern South America, and also grows in parts of the West Indies.
+Variegated Peperomia obtusifolia, sometimes called pepper face, originates from Mexico down to northern South America, and also grows in parts of the West Indies.
 It’s popular now in Florida, Mexico, and the Caribbean – areas where the warmer climate is favorable.

-This evergreen perennial can grow up to a foot tall and a similar width.
+Peperomia obtusifolia baby rubber plant is an evergreen perennial that can grow up to a foot tall and wide.
 Its flowers aren’t showy and are greenish white in hue.
 They grow on spikes that can reach five inches long.

-Gardeners have developed several cultivars over the years.
+Gardeners have developed several cultivars of Peperomia obtusifolia baby rubber plant over the years.
 Some have solid green leaves.
 Others have variegated foliage in shades of green with gray, gold, or cream-colored markings.

 It’s possible to grow the baby rubber plant as a hanging garden plant, a low growing potted indoor plant, or as a ground cover in shade.
 Most opt for indoor conditions, as they’re a tropical plant and can’t take tolerate cold.